RapidCoders/Coding-Practice/DAY_5/README.md

 ~~~
 **Author: Suyash**

 # Q3.
-Write a program which accept N number from the user and return smallest number from it.
+Write a program which accept two numbers and give their relationship.
 ~~~
-Input: 5
+Input: 5 -5
-Input: 10 20 30 40 50
-Output: 10
+Output: 5 is greater than -5

-Input: 6
+Input: 42 42
-Input: 85 69 21 45 73 25
-Output: 21
+Output: Numbers are same
 ~~~
 **Author: Shreyash**